cjubin/learnMET/README.md

 multi-environment trial datasets (3) enables to implement predictions for unobserved configurations of genotypic and environmental predictors that the user wants to test *in silico*.
-In the Reference section, the different functions implemented in the package are listed. **Only the so called main functions have to be run by the user in a typical workflow**.
+In the Functions section, the different functions implemented in the package are listed. **Only the so called main functions have to be run by the user in a typical workflow**.